JacobPratley7/Battleships/README.md

 `We have sunk your Carrier`

-There are 5 different ships and are covers a different amount of cells
+There are 5 different ships and each covers a different amount of cells

 * Carrier, 5 cells
 * Battleship, 4 cells